Controlling the nature of a charged impurity in a bath of Feshbach dimers: Theory

 For the atom-atom interactions, we use a Lennard-Jones potential

 where $\vec{r}_\mathrm{a_{1,2}}$ are the atom positions and $C_6^\text{aa}$ and $C_{12}^\text{aa}$ the attraction and repulsion coefficients respectively.

 For each scattering event, we initialize the molecule on a sphere with radius $r_\mathrm{start}=0.5\,\mu$m, large enough to account for potentially large ion-orbits.
-The ion is launched from the center and both ion and molecule velocities are diced from thermal distributions.
+The ion is initialized in the center of the Paul trap and both ion and molecule velocities are diced from thermal distributions.
 Also the orientation of the molecule axis is randomized.
 The Li atoms are initialized in the outer classical turning point of the molecular potential $r_\text{ct}$ (see Fig.~\ref{fig:mol_size}), where kinetic energy stems from center of mass motion alone.
 Initially, the molecules do not rotate.
 The particles are propagated using a 4$^{\mathrm{th}}$ order adaptive Runge-Kutta method until one of the particles leaves a sphere of radius $r_\mathrm{end}\approx1.3\, r_\mathrm{start}$~\cite{Fuerst:2018}.

 We identify three scattering channels: \begin{itemize} \item[(i)] Molecular ion formation: Li$_2$ + Yb$^+ \rightarrow$ Li + LiYb$^+$

 \item[(ii)] Dissociation: Li$_2$ + Yb$^+ \rightarrow$ Li + Li + Yb$^+$